Alex-wcl/yet-another-storm-ui/README.md

 * Diff topo configs with storm cluster's config.
 Hightlights the different configs
 * Kill topology is not supported

+# How to use

+## Project Structure

+There are two project.
+One is called another-storm-ui which is only front-end based on angularjs.
+Another is another-storm-ui-server which provide another-storm-ui data with rest api too.

+user send request to another-storm-ui, another-storm-ui request data from another-storm-ui-server and another-storm-ui-server pull data from storm rest api.

+## Configuration

+Threre are two files to be configed.

+* another-storm-ui-server/src/main/resources/conf.properties: set asu.restapilocation to be a correct storm rest api endpoint
+* another-storm-ui/app/scripts/app.js: line 24, set "$http.get("http://10.8.91.154:8080/asu/" + restPath);" to be the location where another-storm-ui-server runs

+## Compile&Deploy

+Go into another-storm-ui-server and run "mvn clean package install", it will copy static files from another-storm-ui and build a war file named asu.war.

+To deoloy it, simply copy it to a java container, e.g. tomcat's webapp folder.

 # More

 There are more features to deliver, such as